 This step is to bring better clarity.
 You have understood till now that this is a combined process of software and hardware.
 But there is always a separating factor between the two.
 If a developer gets confused between the varied layers of firmware engineering, the job gets tough!

 The architecture explains the persistent features.
 As it is hard to change or update, the developer has to understand it first and make changes in the code to make it apt.
-Architecture never includes the variables or functions; it is more of a scale model.
-In contrast, the firmware design document provides the fine details, including the responsibilities of the tasks within device drivers.
-It also gives away the information of interfaces in between the subsystems.
+Architecture never includes variables or functions; it is more of a scale model.
+In contrast, the firmware design document provides fine details, including the responsibilities of the tasks within device drivers.
+It also gives away information about interfaces between the subsystems.

 Step-3: Managing the time

 The timeliness requirement falls under this step.
 Most of the products have a mix of hard, soft, and non-real-time requirements.
 The soft real-time ones are highly challenging to define, and the easiest way to manage them is by treating them as hard-real-time requirements.

 It is essential to keep the real-time functionalities distinct from the bulk of software for two prime reasons-